Meet STEM4Real

 Favorite animal: Butterflies

-Charmaine Eunice is a web designer and virtual assistant helping online entrepreneurs and coaches.
-She is currently pursuing a degree in Computer Science and is an aspiring Software Developer.
-She is multi-passionate.
+Charmaine Eunice is a web designer & developer and a virtual assistant helping online entrepreneurs and coaches.
+She studied Computer Science but is a multi-passionate.
 She loves tech and designing, as well as helping other entrepreneurs succeed in their ventures.

 The Instructional Support Team